Ceramicist 1 St Bartholomews Close Norwich NR2 4DX

 She lectures at The Cut in Halesworth , Suffolk, http://newcut.org/events/,

-and is running an Introduction to Art History there and in Norwich at The Stage, http://stagenorwich.org.uk.
+She is also running Art History courses in Norwich at The Stage, http://stagenorwich.org.uk.

 In her spare time, she enjoys community vegetable gardening with others, https://www.facebook.com/NorwichFarmshare